reuk/parallel-reverb-raytracer/docs/readme.md

 This file is a prettier version of the UNIX manpage for the program, which is also included.

-If you decide you can't live without the program and want to install it on your machine, move `parallel_raytrace` from `bin` to `/usr/local/bin`, and move `parallel_raytrace.1` from `man` to `/usr/share/man/man1`.
+If you decide you can't live without the program and want to install it properly on your machine, move `parallel_raytrace` from `bin` to `/usr/local/bin`, and move `parallel_raytrace.1` from `man` to `/usr/share/man/man1`.
-To uninstall, just delete these two files.
+To uninstall, just delete these two files from those locations.

 This program was written for the Individual Project component of my Music Tech BA at Huddersfield University.